siriusastrebe/syc/README.md

 Like Meteor, but without the framework.

-** Currently, Syc uses Object.observe and requires ECMA 7 on the server side to operate.
+** Currently, Syc uses Object.observe and requires ECMA 7 on the server and client to operate.
 Update Node.js to latest and run using the harmony flag: `node --harmony app.js` **

 ## Syncing a variable (Server side)